oKatanaaa/latent-diffusion/README.md

 This fork contains fixed dependencies as well as ready-to-use docker file.
 The repository was adapted so that it can work on both Linux and Windows machines.

-A jupyter notebook has been included with an example of running a super-resolution model.
+A jupyter notebook (`testy.ipynb`) has been included with an example of running a super-resolution model.

 For the project documentation please check the original repo.